ACMA honored innovation, research and dedicated industry volunteers at CAMX – The Composites and Advanced Materials Expo.

-ACMA is committed to providing you with year-round access to quality education face to face, and online.
+ACMA is committed to providing you with year-round access to quality education -- face to face and online.
 The line-up of offerings is always evolving, with an emphasis on real-life applications.
-Our new Education Hub is one way we deliver information to help elevate your composites knowledge and propel your career forward.
+Our Education Hub is one way we deliver information to help elevate your composites knowledge and propel your career forward.

-The new ACMA Education Hub makes it easy for you to:
+The ACMA Education Hub makes it easy for you to: